 If you fear pocket-dialing the paramedics, you can limit these settings, but you can’t shut them off entirely—federal law requires all phones sold in the US to be able to dial 911, whether or not they have an active SIM card or are linked to the available wireless networks.
 As long as your device can make some sort of connection, you should be able to call for aid.

 You can manage your emergency contacts within the Emergency SOS settings by tapping Edit Emergency Contacts in Health, which will take you to Apple’s built-in Health app.
 There, hit Edit in the top right and scroll down to add emergency contact.
 After any emergency call ends, your phone will text these contacts about your situation unless you choose to cancel the message.
-Your device will also send them your location and update them when your location changes, even if location services is off.
+Your device will also send them your location and update them when your location changes, even if location services are off.

 No matter which Emergency SOS shortcut you use, your phone will disable biometrics like Touch ID until you enter your passcode, even if you cancel the call.
 This prevents anyone from using your fingerprint or face to open your phone.

-You can also dial for aid by activating the lock screen, tapping Emergency and dialing 911 or another emergency number.
+You can also dial for aid by activating the lock screen, tapping Emergency, and dialing 911 or another emergency number.

 If you’ve set a lock screen on your device, the passcode entry screen will have an emergency call button at the bottom.
 You or anyone else will be able to dial 911 from this screen, whether it does so automatically or requires you to plug in the number manually.